I’m glad we are back

 ’til the worth gets better.

 We are looking forward to welcoming you back to school.
-We will add information for children on this page.
 We are all in this together.

 St. Brigid’s will still be the school you know and love but there will be some changes that we have put in place to keep everybody safe.
 Your parents and teachers will talk to you about these changes.